udaycodespace/credify/README.md

 - Academic demonstration
 - Portfolio showcase

 ### Usage Rights

 - ✅ Academic use and research
 - ✅ Learning and educational purposes
 - ✅ Portfolio demonstration
 - ✅ Code reference with attribution
-- ⚠️ Commercial use requires explicit permission
+- ⚠️ Commercial use requires explicit permission from the development team

 ### Citation